salah-saleh/youtupedia/docs/controllers.md

 Changes (2025-08-10):
 - `Youtube::YoutubeChannelService` now requests `contentDetails` when fetching channel metadata and exposes `uploads_playlist_id`.
 - Channel video pagination switched from `search.list` to `playlistItems.list` using the uploads playlist for consistent `nextPageToken`/`prevPageToken` across all channels.

+Notes (2025-08-12):
+- No controller behavior changes for the home updates; all adjustments were view-layer only (background, demo card tabs behavior and ordering).